qt/qtbase/util/glgen/README.txt

-Every OpenGL function is categorised by which version it was introduced with and whether it is part of the Core Profile and is deemed part of the core specification or whther it is only part of the Compatibility profile and has been marked as deprecated.
+Every OpenGL function is categorised by which version it was introduced with and whether it is part of the Core Profile and is deemed part of the core specification or whether it is only part of the Compatibility profile and has been marked as deprecated.

 Glgen creates a backend helper class containing function pointers to match each